 The bristles on the banana teething toothbrush are really soft and feel good on the baby’s sore gums.
 These silicone teethers were a hit.

-BOTH my kids LOVED this thing.
+BOTH my kids LOVED this baby banana infant toothbrush.

 As with any baby product that goes in their mouths, you will want to monitor it and change it out with a new one if it starts to look worn.
 Food-grade silicone is much safer than other plastics, but keep an eye on it regardless.

 3. Nuby IcyBite Soother Ring Teether

 You keep them in the freezer, and they’re cooling to the gums – but they do warm up pretty fast in those hot little mouths, so having more than one would be great (you could rotate them).
 They will be working on their hand-eye coordination as they try to get the teether toy to their mouth as quickly as possible.

 4. LittleFoot Nation Organic & Natural Bunny Rabbit Baby Teether Ring